Buyers Guide

 Even if you haven’t bought a thing, I’d be willing to bet you know what faction you want to play, but just in case I’ll give a brief summary of each at the top of the sections.

 All brand new players will need to get EITHER a core set OR the usually-more economical choice of a “Battle Force” box plus an “Essentials Kit” since the battle force boxes don’t have the basic stuff you need like range rulers, dice, and movement templates.
 “Core sets” have that stuff but the units in them are half one faction and half another, meaning many players won’t ever build half of the models.
+Battle Force boxes have also jumped even higher in value for the new edition.
 We’ll get into each faction’s description and their best bet for a “starter” below.

 Confederacy of Independent Systems aka “CIS” aka “Separatists”